rmunoz12/ersa/README.md

 This will add `ersa` to your path and download additional required python packages.

 ## Example
 Requires a Germline matchfile as input.
-By default, summary results are sent to stdout, but can also be directed to a file.
-Alternatively, full results can be directed to a database, as in the example below.
+By default, results are sent to standard out in JSON format, but can also be directed to a file.
+Alternatively, results can be directed to a database, as in the example below.

     $ ersa -D "sqlite:///ersa_results.db" input.match